Frequently Asked Questions by Students

 This is exactly why our group of health service providers began this program.
 Our program is structured differently from a traditional medical assisting program.
 In essence, we want to “train our own,” using the most sophisticated teaching and digital tools available.
-With our program, the students will learn both the traditional skills and what we call the “interprofessional and integrated team-based care skills.”
+With our program, the students will learn both the traditional skills and what we call the “inter-professional and integrated team-based care skills.”
 They will learn these in parallel: in the instructional program and, at the same time, at the clinic hosting the student.
-It will be the responsibility of the preceptor from the host clinic (who is a qualified medical assistant with experience) to teach the students the skills and to grade them on their competency of the skills.
-We understand it is not possible to teach all the skills in the clinic setting and we are working on a way to have students meet with a qualified instructor during the program to practice skills learned and to teach skills not taught in the clinic.
+It will be the responsibility of the preceptor from the host clinic (who is a qualified medical assistant with experience) to facilitate skills experiences that give the students the opportunity to observe and practice what they have learned and to complete their competency checklist of the skills.

 Regarding support, NIMAA students receive all the educational materials and online coursework they need to succeed in the program.
-The NIMAA headquarters and/or lead clinic in your state provides technical assistance to the host clinic, and students have direct access to their NIMAA instructors.
+The NIMAA headquarters provides technical assistance to the host clinic, and students have direct access to their NIMAA instructors.

 What certificate or credential will graduates receive?
 What exams can the students take?

 There will be a NIMAA certificate that will have significant economic value in and of itself because of the reputation in primary care of the founders and leaders of this program.
 Regarding national examinations, currently our program is designed for NIMAA students to sit for the NHA exam, National Healthcareer Association, and receive the CCMA credential.
-In 2019, we expect that NIMAA students will be eligible to sit for the CMA exam offered by the American Association of Medical Assistants.
+We expect that NIMAA students will be eligible to sit for the CMA exam offered by the American Association of Medical Assistants soon.

 How many students will NIMAA serve?